 Other Delicious Salmon Recipes

 If you liked this healthy salmon stir fry, you might want to check out some of my other favorite salmon recipes.
-This Teriyaki Glazed Salmon is easy and super flavorful, as are these Panko Crusted Salmon Fillets.
+This Teriyaki Glazed Salmon is quick and super flavorful, as are these Panko Crusted Salmon Fillets.
+This Air Fryer Everything Bagel Salmon couldn't be easier (or tastier!).
 Or check out one of these favorites:

 If you try this Stir Fry Salmon recipe, I would love to hear from you!
 Please rate this recipe and leave a comment below—your feedback is invaluable to me.